top of page

 Incorporate Whole Grains

-Whole grains can add texture, fiber and a flavor to your everyday BBQ menu items.
-For example, if you are cooking up some burgers, swap the white buns with a whole grain option.
-You can also make the popular BBQ side dish, pasta salad with whole grain pasta or swap 1/2 of the regular pasta with some whole grain pasta.
-Tossing quinoa into chopped salads can also be a great way to incorporate some hearty whole grains.
+Whole grains can elevate your BBQ menu by adding texture, fiber, and flavor.
+If you're cooking up some burgers, try swapping white buns for whole grain ones.
+You can also revamp the classic BBQ side dish, pasta salad, by using whole grain pasta or mixing half whole grain and half regular pasta.
+Tossing quinoa into chopped salads is another fantastic way to incorporate hearty whole grains.

 Practice Safe Grilling Skills